ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## partial_merge_join_optimizations {#partial_merge_join_optimizations}

-Enables of disables optimizations in partial merge join algorithm for [JOIN](../../sql-reference/statements/select/join.md) queries.
+Disables optimizations in partial merge join algorithm for [JOIN](../../sql-reference/statements/select/join.md) queries.

-Optimizations:

-- Skipping of  unneeded right blocks instead of pass through them.
+By default, this setting enables improvements that could possibly lead to wrong results.
+If you see suspicious results in your queries, disable optimizations by this setting.
+Optimizations can be different in different versions of ClickHouse server.

 Possible values: